-There is a strong evidence of sparsity with a probability of $0.16$ of edge existence (Figure \ref{graph_RV}).
+There is a strong evidence of sparsity with a probability of $0.16$ of edge existence (Fig. \ref{graph_RV}).
 Based on the posterior number of clusters, we identify five levels of linkage strengths, customarily called ''negative'' (blue), ''weak positive'' (green), ''positive'' (orange) and ''strong positive'' (red).
 Negative linkages imply some institutions react with a volatility decrease to positive volatility shocks, thus reducing systemic risk.
-Top plot in Figure \ref{graph_RV} shows the coloured realized-volatility network.
-The node size increases with the node eigenvector centrality, which is evaluated on the overall network without accounting for the linkage strength.
-We find that insurance companies and banks (e.g., AGEAS and Bank of Ireland) are central and they present different type of linkages (e.g., see AGEAS two step ego network in middle plot).
-Also, a community or block structure can be detected with some small communities of same countries banks, such as the one related to the Italian (Monte dei Paschi and other Popular Banks) and Greek (Alpha Bank, National Bank of Greece, Bank of Piraeus) banks.
+Top-left plot in Fig. \ref{graph_RV} shows the coloured realized-volatility network.
+The node size increases with the node eigenvector centrality, which is evaluated on the overall network without accounting for the linkage intensity.
+We find that insurance companies and banks (e.g., AGEAS and Bank of Ireland) are central and present different type of linkages (e.g., see AGEAS two-step ego network in the bottom plot).
+Also, a community structure can be detected with some small communities of same countries banks, such as the one related to the Italy (Monte dei Paschi and other Popular Banks) and Greece (Alpha Bank, National Bank of Greece, Bank of Piraeus).

-Evaluating the node eigenvector centrality on the subgraph of positive and strong positive linkages, we found that also real estates sector is central (e.g. Immofiz in the bottom plot).
-Our approach thus helps in better understanding the role of financial institutions in the buildup of the systemic risk, revealing different aspects of their activity and in particular for insurance and real estate industries.
+Evaluating the node eigenvector centrality in the subgraphs of positive and strong positive linkages, we found that also real estates sector is central (e.g. Immofiz, top-right plot).
+Our approach thus helps in better understanding the role of financial institutions in the build-up of the systemic risk, revealing different aspects of their activity and in particular for insurance and real estate industries.